Prince Bagrat of Georgia: Family

+Ekaterine (Ketevan) Cholokashvili, wife of Bagrat.

 Prince Bagrat was married to Princess Ekaterine (Ketevan) Cholokashvili (1781 – 30 June 1831), a daughter of Prince Durmishkhan Cholokashvili, sometime bailiff (mouravi) of Pshavi and Khevsureti.
 She died of cholera in St. Petersburg and was buried at the Smolensky Cemetery.
 Bagrat and Ekaterina were the parents of ten children, of whom only three reached adulthood: